Anti-slavery policy and statement

 - Policies and procedures around modern slavery are in place and communicated to all staff to inform them of RBG Kew’s commitment to minimise the existence of modern slavery, the standards to which both RBG Kew staff and suppliers must adhere to, and the mechanisms for staff and suppliers to report issues;

 - All RBG Kew’s internal policies are supported by an established whistleblowing policy to encourage those who have concerns to raise them and protect them when doing so.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31 March 2020.
-It has been approved by RBG Kew’s Executive Board and Audit and Risk Committee and signed on their behalf by:
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31 March 2021.
+It has been approved by RBG Kew’s Executive Board and Board of Trustees and signed on their behalf by:

 Richard Deverell, Director, RBG Kew - 30 September 2021